josefoviedo/introduction.readme/README.md

-💻 This repository named 'josefoviedo.github.io' is the main source for all the code and files I want to be public regarding my data analytics portfolio.
-It includes things like this README file which is sort of my repository landing page with links to view my personal website, data analysis projects, social media, etc.
+***This repository named 'josefoviedo.github.io' is the main source for all the code and files I want to be public regarding my own personal data analytics portfolio, where I only use open data for my projects and never any private data.
+It includes things like this README file which is sort of my repository landing page with links to view my personal website, data analysis projects, social media, etc.***

-## Hi, I’m *@josefoviedo*
+# Hi, I’m *@josefoviedo*

-#### Aspiring technical data analyst and data viz enthusiast
+### 💻  Aspiring technical data analyst and data viz enthusiast

 ## A little about me...